Rhoads7/Lil-zip-capstone/README.md

 Go to File
 Click New Text Project
 Click Python
-Click Art Canvas
+Click Art Canva
 Copy the code from this GitHub and paste it in the file

-Next you can select open playground after a few minutes of loading you can click Play and watch as the robot draws out the picture
+Next you can select Open Playground after a few minutes of loading you can click Play and watch as the robot draws out the picture

 ENJOY!